 The new ebook Web UI Design for the Human Eye: Principles of Visual Consistency (opens in new tab) explains the ins and outs of visual consistency: why it’s essential, how to maintain it, and when breaking it can do more.

 Citing examples from the sites for Yelp, Pinterest, Spotify, and other Awwward-winning sites, this books explores user expectations, UI patterns, user testing, and how they all feed into a reliable visual consistency.
-The team at UXPin – which net magazine called one of the hottest new wireframing/prototyping tools for 2015 – created this book from the best advice on the web and their own best practices.
+The team at UXPin (opens in new tab) – which net magazine called one of the hottest new wireframing/prototyping tools for 2015 (opens in new tab) – created this ebook (opens in new tab) from the best advice on the web and their own best practices.

 Why it's important